-Query whether the Supreme Court would have reacted similarly for a retroactive change in the gift tax?
+Query whether the Supreme Court would have reacted similarly for a retroactive change in the gift tax, particularly a substantial decrease in the gift exclusion amount?

-(3) Retroactive Transfer Tax Legislation Seems Unlikely.
+(5) Retroactive Transfer Tax Legislation Seems Unlikely.
 While tax legislation is sometimes retroactive to a date prior to the date of enactment (though that is more likely to happen with the income tax than the transfer tax), some commentators have predicted that retroactive tax hikes in 2021 are unlikely.
 Jonathan Curry, Retroactive Tax Hikes Seen as Unlikely Under Biden Administration, TAX NOTES (Nov.
 16, 2020).